2019 China Tea Trip

 Fine Print & Expectations:

-This is an adventurous trip which involves medium-level hiking and riding on bumpy roads.
+This is an adventurous trip that involves medium-level hiking and riding on bumpy roads.

-We might stay at the farmers' houses when needed which are NOT hotels and are with primitive toilet system.
+We might stay at the farmers' houses when needed, which are NOT hotels and have primitive toilet systems.

-Tea season is intense where the producers work around the clock to make the world's most prized teas in such a short time frame.
+Tea season is intense, when the producers work around the clock to make the world's most prized teas in a short time frame.

-Please consider your own health condition, as well as level of tolerance prior to signing up for our China tea trip.
+Please consider your own health conditions, as well as level of tolerance prior to signing up for our China tea trip.

-We have to conduct an in-person or Skype interview once you signed up.
+We have to conduct an in-person or Skype interview once you sign up.

 This is to ensure we have mutual understandings of the challenges and expectations of the trip.

-Please don't feel excluded, as we'll have curated experience for everyone to be hands-on.
+Please don't feel excluded, as we'll have curated experiences for everyone to be hands-on.

-Tea making can also be boring if you are not super into nuanced development of tea's aroma and texture in relation with temperature and moisture of a specific location and time.
+Tea making can also be boring if you are not super into nuanced development of tea's aroma and texture in relation to temperature and moisture of a specific location and time.